Old Man Logan: Original story

 When they arrive at the capital, Hawkeye delivers his package to an underground resistance group hoping to begin a new team like the Avengers.
-The package contains Super-Soldier Formula, enough to form an army, but Barton's clients expose themselves as undercover S.H.I.E.L.D. agents.
-They shoot and kill Logan and Barton.
+The package contains super-soldier serum, enough to form an army, but Barton's clients expose themselves as undercover S.H.I.E.L.D. agents.
+They heavily injure Logan and kill Barton.
 Logan's body heals and he awakens in Red Skull's trophy room amongst the armaments and costumes of fallen superheroes.
 Without using his claws, he kills Red Skull's men and engages Red Skull himself, eventually decapitating him with Captain America's shield.
 He grabs a briefcase of money (their intended reward for the delivery) and uses pieces of Iron Man's armor to fly back home.
 Upon arriving, Logan discovers that the Hulk Gang murdered his family and left the bodies unburied in his absence.
 His neighbor Abraham Donovan states that Logan's family was killed when the Hulk Gang got tired of waiting for their payment.
 This results in Logan finally unleashing his claws.

-He seeks out and slaughters the Hulk's grandchildren Beau, Bobbie-Jo, Charlie, Elrod, Eustace, Luke, Otis, Rufus, and Woody before encountering Old Man Banner himself who displays monstrous strength, even in his human form.
+Logan seeks out and slaughters the Hulk's grandchildren Beau, Bobbie-Jo, Charlie, Elrod, Eustace, Luke, Otis, Rufus, and Woody before encountering Old Man Banner himself who displays monstrous strength, even in his human form.
 It is implied that the gamma poisoning in his body had begun to deteriorate his sanity in his old age.
-Banner reveals that while the murder of Logan's family was intended as a message to others, he really just wanted to get Logan angry enough to fight him because he had gotten bored with being a "super-villain landlord", like the others.
+Banner reveals that while the murder of Logan's family was intended as a message to others, he really just wanted to get Logan angry enough to fight him because he had gotten bored with being a "super-villain landlord" like the others.
 In his Hulk form, Banner easily defeats Logan and then consumes him.
 Logan recuperates within Banner's stomach and bursts out, killing the Hulk.
-Afterward, he discovers a baby Hulk named Bruce Banner, Jr. A month later, Logan and his neighbors hold a small memorial for Logan's family.
-With nothing left of his old home, Logan then says he plans to defeat all the new world villains and bring peace to the land—with himself and Bruce Banner, Jr. being the first members of a new group of superheroes—before riding off into the sunset.
+Afterward, he discovers a baby Hulk named Bruce Banner Jr. A month later, Logan and his neighbors hold a small memorial for Logan's family.
+With nothing left of his old home, Logan then says he plans to defeat all the new world villains and bring peace to the land—with himself and Bruce Banner Jr. being the first members of a new group of superheroes—before riding off into the sunset.

-After a fight with the Ghost Riders, Old Man Logan found that Pappy Banner's head was placed on a gamma-powered robot made from Adamantium by Tinkerer.
-He used it in his revenge on Old Man Logan.
-Before Old Man Logan can be finished off by Pappy Banner, he is suddenly attacked by Bruce Banner Jr. who separated Pappy Banner's head from the Adamantium armor.
-Rather than kill his head, Old Man Logan buried it and planted a tree over him so that its roots can slowly dig into his skull.
+After a fight with the Ghost Riders, Old Man Logan finds that Pappy Banner's head was placed on a gamma-powered robot made from adamantium by Tinkerer.
+He uses it in his revenge on Old Man Logan.
+Before Old Man Logan can be finished off by Pappy Banner, he is suddenly attacked by Bruce Banner Jr. who separates Pappy Banner's head from the adamantium armor.
+Rather than kill the head, Old Man Logan buries it and plants a tree over it so that its roots can slowly dig into his skull.